Petint/AI-and-DS/README.md

 ## ds-2
 ### Cllassification
 * K nearest neighbour method
-  - we chose a number (k)
+  - we chose a point (k)
-  - we check closest neighbours
+  - we check n closest neighbours
   - we predict what k could be
   - number of closest neighbours is always odd
 * Decision tree